 FIPUG believes there are barriers to the cogeneration process established by Commission Rule, which prevent industrial customers from full compensation for electricity generated by their cogeneration processes.
 FIPUG also believes it is a disadvantage if customers operate facilities at two or more different locations and cannot construct their own transmission lines to those locations.
-FIPUG contended cogenerator repayment at the utility's average fuel cost is much lower than the utility rate and that the reimbursement rate does not encourage cogeneration.
-The Legislature addressed the transmission and compensation issue of cogenerators in Section 366.051, F.S.
-This Commission has established "Conservation and Selfservice Wheeling Cost" in Rule 25-17.008 F.A.C., "Energy Conservation Cost Recovery" in Rule 25-17.015 F.A.C., and "The Utility's Obligation to Purchase" in Rule 25-17.082 F.A.C.
+FIPUG contended cogenerator repayment at the utility's average fuel cost is much lower than the utility rate and that the reimbursement rate does not encourage cogenerators in Section 366.051, F.S.
+This Commission has established "Conservation and Self-service Wheeling Cost" in Rule 25-17.008 F.A.C., "Energy Conservation Cost Recovery" in Rule 25-17.015 F.A.C., and "The Utility's Obligation to Purchase" in Rule 25-17.082 F.A.C.